continuedev/continue/docs/docs/troubleshooting.md

 4. Select the `Console` tab
 5. Read the console logs

-## Download a Newer Version (VS Code)
+## Download a Newer Version

 If you are using an older version of the Continue extension, particularly one which depends on the separate Python server, we would recommend downloading the latest version of the extension, as we are constantly making bug fixes and are likely to have solved any major issues.

-## Download an Older Version (VS Code)
+## Download an Older Version

 If you've tried everything, reported an error, know that a previous version was working for you, and are waiting to hear back, you can try downloading an older version of the extension.

-All versions are hosted on the Open VSX Registry [here](https://open-vsx.org/extension/Continue/continue).
+For VS Code, All versions are hosted on the Open VSX Registry [here](https://open-vsx.org/extension/Continue/continue).
 Once you've downloaded the extension, which will be a .vsix file, you can install it manually by following the instructions [here](https://code.visualstudio.com/docs/editor/extension-gallery#_install-from-a-vsix).

+You can find older versions of the JetBrains extension on their [marketplace](https://plugins.jetbrains.com/plugin/22707-continue), which will walk you through installing from disk.

 ## Still having trouble?